LDS-axel/KmerFreqCalc/README.md

 * kmer frequency vector
     * 1.Read the sequences in the filement into a dictionary.
     * 2.Count the number of kmer in sequences.
     * 3.Make a summary statistic of all kmers' number of all subsequences.
+    * 4.Calculate the frequencies of kmers.
-    * 4.Make a cv.txt formated output.
+    * 5.Make a cv.txt formated output.
     #example.cv.txt
     K
     Significant kmer number